Hotel Europa

 The Hotel Europa was a grand hotel located in Maracaibo, Venezuela.
 It opened in the late 19th century and served as the filming location for the first Venezuelan film, Un célebre especialista sacando muelas en el gran Hotel Europa, in 1897.
 Later, it was converted into other hotels with different names, most notably the Hotel Zulia, before being demolished in 1956 for the construction of the Maracaibo municipal building.

 History

 The Hotel Europa opened at the end of the 19th century.
 It was situated at the south corner of Plaza Bolívar in the center of Maracaibo, facing the square.
-The building it occupied had been standing for a long time; it was considered at its time "the most beautiful" in the city.
-It had previously been the home of the Italian Consul, Don Francisco Fossi.
+The building it occupied had been standing for a long time; it was considered at the time "the most beautiful" in the city.
+It had previously been the home of the Italian consul, Don Francisco Fossi.

 Hotel Europa

 The hotel was reportedly popular because of its efficient service, comfort, and the respectable management.

 The hotel was also considered prestigious, as it had many modern amenities and guest rooms were spacious with "all-American comfort" pieces including full bathtubs and marble-tiled showers.
 There were also suites for family visitors.
 The restaurant was ventilated and offered live music; the menu reportedly offered an extensive selection of European dishes and had a well-stocked service of "the most exquisite liquors" available.
 The hotel was advertised to offer good service for a reasonable price; this countered the main concerns of visitors to the area, which were reported as typically expensive yet dirty.

 The location of the hotel was also prime, situated near the center of the city, as guests could listen to the military displays taking place in Plaza Concordia from their balconies on Thursdays and Sundays; this was seen as an exclusive attraction of the city.

 In 1897, the hotel was the filming location for the first Venezuelan-produced film, Un célebre especialista sacando muelas en el gran Hotel Europa.
 Later reports state that an innovation of hotels at the time, particularly the more modern Hotel Europa and its similar Hotel Los Andes, was to have on-hand medical services for foreign guests.